starfriend10/EST/README.md

 # Website template

-The website is developed based on Jekyll (new).
+The website is developed based on a template of Jekyll (new).
 Check their GitHub website for more information: https://github.com/vvalchev/creative-theme-jekyll-new.